Geokeke/FunnyBayesJulia/README.md

 # FunnyBayesJulia
- The solutions to the exercises after the chapters of Bayesian Statistics the Fun Way with Julia.
+ The Julia version solutions to the exercises after the chapters of [Bayesian Statistics the Fun Way](https://nostarch.com/learnbayes).